 From the application form, interview and assessment, the successful candidate is selected.
 Once we have obtained all the necessary pre-employment checks, we will issue a formal offer of employment.
-If you are relocating from another country, we will then start the process of requesting a work permit, although you may still need to obtain a Visa or other permit to remain in the UK.
-Members of the UK and EU will need to provide proof of their right to work in the UK.
+All successful candidates will need to provide proof of their right to work in the UK.

 New appointees are subject to a probationary period before the appointment is confirmed.

 Once an offer has been made there are a number of pre-employment checks that need to be carried out.
 These are:

 Disclosure and Barring Service checks (only on certain posts)

 Some posts within the College are exempted under the Rehabilitation of Offenders Act (1974) (exemption) Order 1975.
 We may, through the Disclosure and Barring Service, make a check to establish any criminal record upon offer of employment.
 A criminal record may not necessarily mean a bar to employment with the College.
 Newham College of Further Education complies with the Disclosure and Barring Service’s Code of Practice.
 A copy of the Code of Practice is available on request to the College or from the Disclosure and Barring Service’s website www.gov.uk/government/organisations/disclosure-and-barring-service